tdunn19/dpd_mc/README.md

 Version 4.1 (June 24, 2013)
 * the translocation coordinate Q has been added:
-    * new function calc_q: calculates translocation coordinate of the polymer and update new system parameters n_cis and n_trans
+    * new function calc_q: calculates translocation coordinate of the polymer and updates new system parameters n_cis and n_trans
     * new monitored quantity sys.mon.Q
+    * new output file Q.dat: history of the translocation coordinate
 * implemented binning system:
     * new input parameters n_wins and n_bins: define the number of windows and bins to use
     * new parameters window_width and bin_width: define width of windows and bins